juggah/network-costs/blogpost.md

 When you skim the documentation for this topic it is mostly pointed out that incoming traffic is free and Azure outgoing traffic costs 0.036 €/GB (at the time of creation) with 100GB free monthly.

 Unfortunately it gets way more complex once you look into the details.
-This blog article shall make some of the details easier to understand.
+This blog article shall make some of the details easier to understand by calculating cost examples using sample scenarios.

 # Scope